Psivant/femto/docs/guide-md.md

 By default, an OpenFF force field will be used to parameterize the ligands / any cofactors.
 The exact force field can be specified in the [femto.md.config.Prepare][] configuration.

-If the ligands / receptor has already been parameterized, the OpenMM XML or AMBER prmtop files can additionally be
+If the ligands / receptor has already been parameterized, the OpenMM FFXML or AMBER prmtop files can additionally be
 specified:

 ```python